greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements-overview.html.md

 -   Oracle Linux 64-bit 8.7 or later, using the Red Hat Compatible Kernel \(RHCK\)
 -   Rocky Linux 8.7 or later

+> **Caution** Do not install anti-virus software of any type on Greenplum Database hosts.
+VMware Greenplum is not supported for use with anti-virus software because the additional CPU and IO load interferes with Greenplum Database operations.

-> **Important** A kernel issue in Red Hat Enterprise Linux 8.5 and 8.6 can cause I/O freezes and synchronization problems with XFS filesystems.
+> **Caution** A kernel issue in Red Hat Enterprise Linux 8.5 and 8.6 can cause I/O freezes and synchronization problems with XFS filesystems.
 This issue is fixed in RHEL 8.7.
 See [RHEL8: xfs_buf deadlock between inode deletion and block allocation](https://access.redhat.com/solutions/6984334).

-> **Note** Do not install anti-virus software on Greenplum Database hosts as the software might cause extra CPU and IO load that interferes with Greenplum Database operations.

 Greenplum Database server supports TLS version 1.2 on RHEL/CentOS systems, and TLS version 1.3 on Ubuntu systems.